The Ultimate Guide to STEM Competitions & Events for 2023

 Who: Generally high school students, although some exceptional junior high students attend each year.

-Where: In 2023, the event will be held at four universities across the United States: Penn State University, The University of Iowa, The University of Alabama at Huntsville, and The University of Nevada, Reno.
+Where: In 2024, the event was held at four universities across the United States: Penn State University, The University of Iowa, The University of Alabama at Huntsville, and Reno, Nevada.
+Check the website for the 2025 locations.

 Prize: Various prizes are awarded to the top teams.